 Currently, the two hubs have different levels of liquidity.
-The Moomba exchange has had very low levels of trading until May 2019, whereas the Wallumbilla exchange is actively used by participants over the past few years.20 Figure 1.2 shows the increase in trading on the GSH which has been driven mostly by off-market trades, i.e. trades that have been bilaterally negotiated rather than matched through the centralised exchange.
+The Moomba exchange has had very low levels of trading until May 2019, whereas the Wallumbilla exchange has been actively used by participants over the past few years.
+Figure 1.2 shows the increase in trading on the GSHs which in Q2 2019 reached its highest levels with traded volumes up 4.7 PJ compared to Q2 2018.
+AEMO notes that Q2 2019 saw the first significant trades at the Moomba hub.

-For more information on In-Pipe Trading, see the factsheet on APA's website: http://capacitytrading.apa.com.au/APA%20In-pipe%20Trade%20Fact%20Sheet.pdf
+For more information on in-pipe trading, see the fact sheet on APA's website: http://capacitytrading.apa.com.au/APA%20In-pipe%20Trade%20Fact%20Sheet.pdf.

-Figure 1.2: Gas supply hub traded volumes
+Figure 1.2: Traded volumes on the Gas Supply Hubs

-Source: AEMO, Quarterly Energy Dynamics - Q1 2019, p.
-29.
+Source: AEMO, Quarterly Energy Dynamics - Q2 2019, p.
+27.

 The Wallumbilla GSH project was approved by AEMO's board at an expected cost of \$1.7 million in December 2012, with expected ongoing costs of \$570,000 per year.
 There were several projects post-implementation including the implementation of Moomba trading locations and the Wallumbilla single product which increased capital and operating expenditure.
-In its design report for the Wallumbilla GSH, AEMO states that it plans to recover the cost of establishing the Wallumbilla GSH from participants over a five-year period.
-These costs were to be recovered through fixed and variable charges paid by participants trading (and viewing) the GSH.
+In its design report for the Wallumbilla GSH, AEMO stated its plans to recover the cost of establishing the Wallumbilla GSH from participants over a five-year period.
+However, in its submission to the Draft Determination, AEMO noted that these costs are being recovered over a 10-year period, and other capital expenditure has been added to this cost recovery such as the Moomba trading locations and the Wallumbilla single product.
+These costs are being recovered through fixed and variable charges paid by participants trading (and viewing) the GSH.
 The current Trayport licence fee for participants to trade on the GSH is \$12,000 per year with an additional fee of \$0.01 - \$0.03/GJ depending on which product is being traded.